-Applications for the NA (BSN-DNP) program are being processed through NursingCAS, the centralized application for nursing.
+• All applications for the DNP program are being processed through NursingCAS, the centralized application for nursing.
 Visit NursingCAS.org to start an application.
-The application period for the NA (BSN-DNP) program is February 15-July 15 for the following Spring semester.
+The application period for the DNP program is February 15-July 15 for admission the following Spring semester.

 How many years of experience as a registered nurse and/or advanced practice nurse are required?

 What type of experience is required?

 - Nurse anesthesia applicants must have 1-year full-time critical care experience at the time of application.
-The critical care experience must be recent (within 2 years). - OSL applicants must have a minimum of 1-year full-time experience as a registered nurse or advanced practice registered nurse in any setting.
+The critical care experience must be recent (within two years). - OSL applicants must have a minimum of 1-year full-time experience as a registered nurse or advanced practice registered nurse in any setting.